 For this reason I, Paul, the prisoner of Christ Jesus for the sake of you Gentiles--Ephesians 3:1(NASB)

-The first few chapters of Ephesians Paul give us the most exciting overview of our position in Christ.
+In the first few chapters of Ephesians, Paul gives us the most exciting overview of our position in Christ.
 He lists many of the incredible privileges and blessings that are ours by faith in Him, and which the Lord has showered upon all of us in great abundance.
-He praised God for the bountiful supply of spiritual blessings that are ours by faith in Him.
+He praises God for the bountiful supply of spiritual blessings that are ours by faith in Him.

 Paul was writing to the Ephesians from his prison cell in Rome.
 Nevertheless, he rejoiced to remind them of the great benefits that are the birthright of all who are saved.
 He rejoiced that we were chosen in Christ before the foundation of the world, are blameless in the sight of the Father, and will one day stand before Him in love.
 Paul noted that we were foreordained to be adopted as His children, because of our relationship with the Lord Jesus.
 He reminded us that God is rich in mercy, and has made us alive with Christ, even though we were dead in trespasses and sin.
 Praise God for His goodness and grace.